netresearch/t3x-universal-messenger/README.md

 ### Creating newsletters
 To create a new newsletter, simply create a new page in the TYPO3 backend.
-To do this, use the new shortcut "Newsletter" in the page tree or create a new standard page.
+To do this, use the new shortcut `Newsletter` in the page tree or create a new standard page.

 ![Create new newsletter page](Documentation/Newsletter-Step-1.png)

 Then open the page properties.
-For a standard page, select the new page type "Newsletter".
+For a standard page, select the new page type `Newsletter`.

 ![Select page type](Documentation/Newsletter-Step-2.png)